 Regular customers not only come back more often, but also spend more money on each order.
 The average shopping cart value of loyal customers is three times that of new customers.
 In addition, the amount of time customers spend in the store is directly related to the amount they spend on each order.
 After 30 months, for example, a customer's spend is about twice as much as their initial spend.

-Reading tip: Learn 7 tips on how to increase your average order value.
+Reading tip: Learn 13 ways on how to increase your average order value.

 Who are loyalty points programs suitable for?